A Monte Carlo AIXI Approximation: Experimental Results

+The U-Tree algorithm is well motivated, but unlike Active-LZ and our approach, it lacks theoretical performance guarantees.
+It is possible for U-Tree to prematurely converge to a locally optimal state representation from which the heuristic splitting criterion can never recover.
+Furthermore, the splitting heuristic contains a number of configuration options that can dramatically influence its performance \cite{mccallum96}.
+This parameter sensitivity somewhat limits the algorithm's applicability to the general reinforcement learning problem.
+Still, our results suggest that further investigation of frameworks motivated along the same lines as U-Tree is warranted.

+\paradot{Comparison to 1-ply Rollout Planning} We now investigate the performance of \searchalg\ in comparison to an adaptation of the well-known 1-ply rollout-based planning technique of \citeA{bertsekas99}.
+In our setting, this works as follows: given a history $h$, an estimate $\hat{V}(ha)$ is constructed for each action $a \in \cA$, by averaging the returns of many length $m$ simulations initiated from $ha$.
+The first action of each simulation is sampled uniformly at random from $\cA$, whilst the remaining actions are selected according to some heuristic rollout policy.
+Once a sufficient number of simulations have been completed, the action with the highest estimated value is selected.
+Unlike \searchalg, this procedure doesn't build a tree, nor is it guaranteed to converge to the depth $m$ expectimax solution.
+In practice however, especially in noisy and highly stochastic domains, rollout-based planning can significantly improve the performance of an existing heuristic rollout policy \cite{bertsekas99}.

+Table \ref{table:mc_vs_mcts} shows how the performance (given by average reward per cycle) differs when \searchalg\ is replaced by the 1-ply rollout planner.
+The amount of experience collected by the agent, as well as the total number of rollout simulations, is the same as in Table \ref{table:results}.
+Both \searchalg\ and the 1-ply planner use the same search horizon, heuristic rollout policy (each action is chosen uniformly at random) and total number of simulations for each decision.
+This is reasonable, since although \searchalg\ has a slightly higher overhead compared to the 1-ply rollout planner, this difference is negligible when taking into account the cost of simulating future trajectories using \predictor.
+Also, similar to previous experiments, $5000$ cycles of greedy action selection were used to evaluate the performance of the \predictor\ + 1-ply rollout planning combination.

+Importantly, \searchalg\ never gives worse performance than the 1-ply rollout planner, and on some domains (shown in bold) performs better.
+The \searchalg\ algorithm provides a way of performing multi-step planning whilst retaining the considerable computational advantages of rollout based methods.
+In particular, \searchalg\ will be able to construct deep plans in regions of the search space where most of the probability mass is concentrated on a small set of the possible percepts.
+When such structure exists, \searchalg\ will automatically exploit it.
+In the worst case where the environment is highly noisy or stochastic, the performance will be similar to that of rollout based planning.
+Interestingly, on many domains the empirical performance of 1-ply rollout planning matched that of \searchalg.
+We believe this to be a byproduct of our modest set of test domains, where multi-step planning is less important than learning an accurate model of the environment.

-\paradot{Performance on a challenging domain} Above we introduced the partially observable Pacman domain.
-In contrast to our other domains, this is an enormous problem.
-Even if the underlying state space were known, the learning and planning problems would still be hard because there are more than $2^{50}$ states.
+\paradot{Performance on a Challenging Domain} The performance of \agent\ was also evaluated on the challenging Partially Observable Pacman domain.
+This is an enormous problem.
+Even if the true environment were known, planning would still be difficult due to the $10^{60}$ distinct underlying states.

-Figure \ref{fig:pacman-scaling} shows the scaling properties of our agent.
-Again, random exploration was used to build the model for computational reasons.
-The average reward at each data point was gathered by running the agent for 4000 timesteps, with each action being determined by \searchalg.